 \subsection{Ablation Studies}

 We briefly discuss several experiments carried out to gain insights into our model.
-For all ablation studies, experimental protocols like training hyperparameters are presented in \textbf{\cref{app:detailes}}, with detailed quantitative results in \textbf{\cref{app:additionalresults}}.
+For all ablation studies, experimental protocols like training hyperparameters are presented in \textbf{\cref{warp_app:detailes}}.
+Figures and Tables in this section are captioned with the corresponding paragraph title.

-\paragraph{Eliminating the root network} The root network $\theta_t$ is integral to the efficacy of WARP.
+\paragraph{Eliminating the root network.} The root network $\theta_t$ is integral to the efficacy of WARP.
 Although not an absolute prerequisite for the WARP-Phys variant, it nonetheless persists as a pivotal constituent of our framework.
-Illustratively, the omission of $\theta_t$ in favor of directly fitting $\varphi$ for the SINE modeling problem results in a catastrophic degradation in model expressivity.
+Illustratively, the omission of $\theta_t$ in favour of directly fitting $\varphi$ for the SINE modelling problem results in a catastrophic degradation in model expressivity.

-\paragraph{Root network evaluation} When we fix the evaluation point $\tau$ throughout training, we observe mild degradation in the qualitative results.
-This emphasizes the importance of the diagonal decoding ``readout'' direction $\theta_t (\tau)$, illustrated for the MSD problem in \cref{fig:readout_matrix}.

-\paragraph{Initial network configuration} Since WARP's weight trajectories is driven by the changes in the signal and not the signal itself (see \cref{eq:wsm_recurrence}), it is important to have an expressive initial hypernetwork $\phi: \mathbf{x}_0 \mapsto \theta_0$, which embeds the initial tokens into suitable weight-spaces \cite{kidger2022neural}.
+\paragraph{Initial network configuration.} Since WARP's weight trajectory is driven by the changes in the signal and not the signal itself (see \cref{eq:wsm_recurrence}), it is important to have an expressive initial hypernetwork $\phi: \mathbf{x}_0 \mapsto \theta_0$, which embeds the initial tokens into suitable weight spaces \cite{kidger2022neural}.
 Our empirical investigations reveal that sidestepping this component substantially curtails the model performance on complex synthetic benchmarks, such as MSD-Zero, and on real-world datasets, including ETT.

-\paragraph{Data efficiency} With $L=1$, the SINE benchmark is a challenging initial value problem.
+\paragraph{Data efficiency.} With $L=1$, the SINE benchmark is a challenging initial value problem.
 At equal (root) neural network parameter counts, we vary the number of training samples, and we plot MSE and MAPE test metrics for WARP and the Neural ODE \cite{chen2018neural}.
-The results, depicted in \cref{fig:data_efficiency}, not only show improved performance across data-regimes, but they also indicate that more data is not necessarily better for WARP's performance, suggesting potential for monotone learning \cite{bousquet2022monotone}.
+The results, depicted in \cref{fig:data_efficiency}, not only show improved performance across data regimes, but they also indicate that more data is not necessarily better for WARP's performance, suggesting potential for monotone learning \cite{bousquet2022monotone}.